 This, by the way, is not about “professional development” – as if Catholicism is progressing and we need to stay abreast of the latest developments.
 Instead, we are maturing and need to be renewed with an ever-deepening understanding and application of our Faith.
 There’s a wealth of wisdom there.
 Every Bible story heard as a child has more layers waiting to be discovered.
 Any devotional read last week can reveal new insights this week.
 Each Church precept or rule – the frequent targets of rebellion – has cohesive reasoning that points to why it benefits us.

-So, we must be willing to dig deeper.
-That can be super simple – like turning on a local Catholic radio station while driving.
+Methods for diving in can be super simple – like turning on a local Catholic radio station while driving.
 Or, when doing web searches on topics of interest, adding “Catholic” into the search bar to locate the Church’s perspective.
 And speaking of websites, we can access those of the U.S. Conference of Catholic Bishops ( https://www.usccb.org ) and the Vatican ( http://www.vatican.va/ ).
-Both have robust internet presences, making it very easy – and free – to peruse the Gospels and all other books of the Bible, the Catechism, Mass readings and homilies for the day, encyclicals, and other materials of interest covered in their vast arrays of resources, archives, and posts.
+Both have robust internet presences, making it very easy – and free – to peruse the Bible, the Catechism of the Catholic Church, Mass readings and homilies for the day, encyclicals, and other materials of interest covered in their vast arrays of resources, archives, and posts.

 Reliable is a key word though.
 When investigating, we need to make sure we’re turning to an authentic Catholic resource and not a fringe Catholic-in-name-only forum.
 Be vigilant.
 (Pope bashing is a red flag, as are attacks or twists on core Church teachings.)